 8.1.
-On photometric error as a function of magnitude
+Photometric error as a function of magnitude

-The median photometric errors reported in the catalogue are shown as a function of magnitude in figure 9.
-They are assigned by the pipeline on the basis of the expected Poissonian noise in the aperture photometry.
-In order to estimate the scale of the errors associated with their reproducibility (in effect, a scatter about the mean Pan-STARRS reference), we also plot in figure 9 the absolute median magnitude difference between each primary detection and its corresponding secondary.
+The median photometric errors reported in the catalogue are shown as a function of magnitude in Fig. 9.
+These are assigned by the pipeline on the basis of the expected Poissonian noise in the aperture photometry.
+In order to estimate the scale of the errors associated with their reproducibility (in effect, a scatter about the mean Pan-STARRS reference), we also plot in Fig. 9 the absolute median magnitude difference between each primary detection and its corresponding secondary.
 We note that the secondary detection will, by definition, be lower quality in some aspect than the primary, and that the total number of measures available is smaller than the total number of primary detections because not every primary has a secondary.
-The error bars on both measures indicate the 16 and 84 percentiles of the errors for all the sources in a given 0.5 mag bin.
+The error bars on both quantities indicate the 16 and 84 percentiles of the errors for all the sources in a given 0.5 mag bin.

-The effect of saturation is clear to see at the bright end in figure 9 for the most sensitive r and g filters.
-Essentially the photometry worsens noticeably relative to results at fainter magnitudes at r < 12.5 and g < 13.0.
-The very best photometry is achieved between 13.0 and 18-19 mag, depending on filter.
-In this range, reproducibility rather than random error dominates.
-In all filters except U{RGO} , the median error level is at or below 0.02, and shows more scatter than implied by the pipepline random error.
-This level has been drawn into figure 9 to aid the eye.
+The effect of saturation is clear at the bright end in Fig. 9 for the most sensitive r and g filters.
+In particular, the photometry worsens noticeably relative to results at fainter magnitudes at r < 12.5 and g < 13.0.
+The very best photometry is achieved between 13.0 and 18-19 mag - depending on filter.
+In this range, reproducibility dominates rather than random error.
+In all filters except $U{\rm RGO}$ , the median error level is at or below 0.02, and shows more scatter than implied by the pipepline random error.
+This level has been drawn into Fig. 9 to aid the eye.
 In r it is between 0.015 and 0.02.
-Factors contributing to the reproducibility error would include a mix of real data effects (e.g. focus gradients within the CCD footprint), and imprecisions in the data processing (e.g. the dispersion around the adjustment of the illumination correction, known to be σ =0.008 - see section 5.2).
+Factors contributing to the reproducibility error would include a mix of real data effects (e.g. focus gradients within the CCD footprint), and imprecisions in the data processing (e.g. the dispersion around the adjustment of the illumination correction, known to be $\sigma = 0.008$ ; see Sect.
+5.2).

-At faint magnitudes (>20th), the median primary-secondary differences are comparable with and can sometimes be lower than the Poissonian error.
-The greater dispersion of the errors in U{RGO} band reflects at least in part the fact this band is not yet uniformly calibrated.
+At faint magnitudes (>20th mag), the median primary-secondary differences are comparable with and can sometimes be lower than the Poissonian error.
+The greater dispersion of the errors in $U{\rm RGO}$ band reflects at least in part the fact that this band is not yet uniformly calibrated.

 8.2.
-On the numbers of sources by band and Galactic longitude
+Numbers of sources by band and Galactic longitude

-Previous works based on the IPHAS survey alone have already investigated how the density of source detections in the r, iand $H\alpha$ bands depends on Galactic longitude (González-Solares et al. 2008; Barentsen et al. 2014; Farnhill et al. 2016).
+Previous works based on the IPHAS survey alone have already investigated how the density of source detections in the r, i, and H $\alpha$ bands depends on Galactic longitude (González-Solares et al. 2008; Barentsen et al. 2014; Farnhill et al. 2016).
 Of particular note in this regard is the study by Farnhill et al. (2016) which also looks at completeness in the r and i bands.
 Here, we bring the added UVEX filters into view.